tracylv/hinttext/README.md

 <script src="http://code.jquery.com/jquery-1.9.1.min.js" type="text/javascript"></script>
 <script src="http://hinttext.tracylv.com/hinttext.js" type="text/javascript"></script>
 ```
-2.add the hinttext dom into your page.
-(Here is an example dom)
+2.add the hinttext dom into page. (of course, we can use any class/id as you want, and then adjust the css according to your class/id.)
-of course, we can use any class/id as you want, and then adjust the css according to your class/id.
+**Notes:**
-Notes:
+* **input/textarea not share a same direct parent container**
-**input/textarea not share a same direct parent container**
+* **put your hint text in the "placeholder" attribute, like: placeholder="用户名"**
-**Put your hinttext in the "placeholder" attribute, like: placeholder="用户名" **
+For example:
 ```
 <!-- hinttext dom structure start, [make sure every input/textarea not share a same direct parent] -->
 	<div class="item">